bjornharrtell/jdbc-http-server/README.md

 The default and currently the only dataformat is JSON.
 POSTing or PUTing expects a JSON object with properties corresponding to column names.

+## Configuration

+### Database access

+By default jdbc-http-server will try to find a DataSource from a JDNI Resource named `jdbc/db`.
+The name can be overriden with system property `jdbc-http-server.jdni`.

+### Logging

+The default logging level is INFO.
+Refer to [Logback](http://logback.qos.ch/) for further configuration options.

+## TODOs

+* Other options for database access configuration
+* Configurable on/off switch for select and where support (as they can be considered a security risk)
+* Configurable on/off switch for update and deletes
+* Optional raw SQL support
+* Spatial support
+* Security configuration allowing partial db access (similar to a firewall)

 ## License